eirikt/default-webapp-elm-now/README.md

 ### v0.3: Using Elm
 [Elm][elm] is a statically typed, pure functional programming language.
 By that, it brings (by default, out-of-the-box) good stuff like:
-- [Immutability][immutability]&mdash;shared mutable state is just a nightmare in computer applications
+- [Immutablity][immutability]&mdash;shared mutable state is just a nightmare in computer applications

 - [Sum types][sum-type]&mdash;which together with the enforced static type checking eliminates [null references](https://en.wikipedia.org/wiki/Null_pointer)